-1. NATIONAL CEREALS AND PRODUCE BOARD (N.C.P.B.)
+1. NATIONAL CEREALS AND PRODUCE BOARD (N.C.F.B.)

 Name of the Bank Principal Amount in

-KE.
+KĽ.

 Kenya Commercial Bank Limited 8,325,000

 National Bank of Kenya Limited 4,000,000

 Barclays Bank of Kenya Limited 7,000,000

 19,325,000

+The second same from the two dates and an a con-

 - b.
 Interest is chargeable on the bank loans at the maximum going rate (currently 14% per annum) for Commercial Bank loans as determined, from time to time by the Central Bank of Kenya.
 Such interest is calculated on daily balances and is debited monthly by way of compound interest. - c.
 The bank loans are repayable in quarterly instalments over a period of two years from January, 1986. - d.
-NCPB is a body corporate duly established by and existing under the National Cereals and Produce Board Act, 1985.
-The functions of NCPB under the Act are:-
+NCPB is a body corporate duly established by and existing under the Matienal Cereals and Produce Board Act, 1995.
+The functions of MCPB under the Act are: